inspec/inspec/docs-chef-io/content/inspec/resources/nftables.md

     parent = "inspec/resources/os"
 +++

 Use the `nftables` Chef InSpec audit resource to test rules and sets that are defined using `nftables`, which maintains tables of IP packet filtering rules.
 There may be more than one table.
 Each table contains one (or more) chains.
 A chain is a list of rules that match packets.
-When the rule matches, the rule defines what target to assign to the packet.
+When a rule matches a packet, the rule defines what target to assign to the packet.

 ## Availability